 As a sewing beginner, you should use basting with seams and applications you don’t feel comfortable stitching by machine.
 A basting stitch is applied by inserting the needle in and out through the fabric layer(s) to create alternating stitches with spaces in between.

 The final stitch looks the same on both sides, except the individual stitches and spaces are reversed from one side to the other.

 There are four main types of basting stitches, each being used in various scenarios during the garment construction process:

-Even Basting: In an even basting application, both the stitches and the spaces between them are applied at equal length.
+Even Hand Basting: In an even basting application, both the stitches and the spaces between them are applied at equal length.
 An even basting stitch provides a lot more control, and is used when securing very flimsy, slippery fabric layers together.
 It also works great with very curved seams that require additional control in the stitching process.

 To learn more about even basting and how to sew it, check out this tutorial: Hand Basting: A Complete Guide

-Uneven basting: Uneven basting features longer stitches with shorter spaces in between.
+Uneven Hand basting: Uneven basting features longer stitches with shorter spaces in between.
 This basting style is the fastest and easiest to apply, and used with most construction tasks to keep seams and fabric layers together.
 While much faster to apply, uneven basting provides less control.
 However, it is still a much more stable alternative to pinning.

 Learn how to apply an uneven basting stitch here: Hand Basting: A Complete Guide

-Diagonal Basting: Diagonal basting is applied through the fabric surface to keep fabric layers temporarily flat in a specific position.
+Diagonal Hand Basting: Diagonal basting is applied through the fabric surface to keep fabric layers temporarily flat in a specific position.
 Diagonal basting features diagonal floats on one side and horizontal parallel stitches on the other.

 For added control, the floating stitches are applied smaller and closer together.
 For less control and to cover a larger surface application, the floats are longer and placed further apart.